roguephysicist/phd-thesis/presentation/README.md

 ## chi2
 #################
 11. New elememts
     1. DFT-LDA produces an underestimated band gap, so the scissors operator improves on this by allowing us to "open" the DFT-LDA gap to its correct experimental or GW value.
 This is accomplished by rigidly shifting the conduction bands (in energy) so the gap is corrected.
-** 2. read more about this, particularly from Nicolas ** talk briefly about separable pseudopotentials, and what the meaning of the local and nonlocal parts.
+    2. The success of the PA is due to the fact that it enables the study of very complex large-scale systems, by removing the core electrons from the calculations and treating only the valence electrons, which are the chemically active players.
+In the PA, the core electrons are frozen and the electron-ion Coulomb interaction for the valence electrons is replaced by an effective  semilocal or fully nonlocal potential.
+    The nonlocal part of the pseudopotential relates to the angular momentum of the electron.
+In this formulation, it is accounted for by computing the matrix elements of v, instead of p.
+If we neglect the nonlocal operators, the momentum operator can be used in place of the velocity operator.
     3. The layered cut-function allows us to select the surface response, or even particular layers of our slab.
 #################